ahmedmostafa361/Eventely_app/README.md

 # 5. Open a Pull Request
 ```

-Please follow [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.

 ---

 ## ⭐ Support

-If you found this project useful, please consider giving it a **⭐ star** on GitHub — it means a lot and helps others discover the project!
+If you found this project useful, please consider giving it a **⭐ star** on GitHub!

 [![Star on GitHub](https://img.shields.io/github/stars/ahmedmostafa361/Eventely_app?style=social)](https://github.com/ahmedmostafa361/Eventely_app)